RoyalIcing/Orb/README.md

 # Orb: Write WebAssembly with Elixir

-Orb is a DSL for WebAssembly with the full power of the Elixir language:
+Orb is a DSL for WebAssembly with the full power of the Elixir language at compile time:

-- Function piping, Macros
+- `|>` Function piping
 - Break problems into smaller modules and compose them together
+- Macros
+- Inline code and for-comprehensions
-- Share code via the Hex package manager
+- Publish via the Hex package manager

 ## Installation